Sophie's Journey - Chapter 2

 The Stones of Jelling

 "Mother," Peter said, his voice dropping an octave as he looked up at her.
-"The stone says the King Harald Bluetooth made the Danes Christian.
+"The stone says King Harald Bluetooth made the Danes Christian.
 Does that mean we have to stay where the king is?"

 "I saw the end of a road, Marianne," Sophie replied, standing and brushing the grass from her skirts.
 "I saw a future that feels like a grave, and I decided I wasn't ready to lie down in it yet."